LindsayMcCulloch/nosql-challenge/README.md

 This is the repository for Monash University Data Analytics Module 12 Challenge

+Import the dataset with `mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json.`in your terminal

 ## Contents

   * `NoSQL_setup.ipynb` file with  part 1 & 2 queries